FoenixRetro/f256-foenix-help/README.md

-# foenix-help
+# Foenix help!

-A documentation viewer for the F256 Jr/K
+A help system for the Foenix F256 line of computers.

+## Usage

+## Building and Installing